Wound suturing

 Alternative methods include:

-• Skin adhesives: using cyanoacrylate glue, advantageous for superficial wounds less than 0.5cm deep, but not suitable for deep wounds
+• Skin adhesives: using cyanoacrylate glue, advantageous for superficial wounds less than 0.5cm deep, avoiding suture removal

 • Tissue gluing: combining biological glue with minimally invasive techniques, but with higher infection risks